-On a practical level, we provide neurodevelopmental evaluations and individualized programs for children and adults, updated on a quarterly basis.
+On a practical level, we provide neurodevelopmental evaluations and individualized programs for children and adults, updated on a regular basis.
 In the evaluation, we look at the child’s tactile, auditory and visual function, expressive language, and the fine and gross motor skills.
 We also look at the child’s cognitive function including behavior and physiological issues.
 Then we design a program of activities to improve that child’s function.

 What makes NACD uniquely qualified to help individuals succeed?

-We’re an eclectic organization meaning that we gather and utilize the newest strategies that yield success.
+We’re an eclectic organization, meaning that we gather and utilize the newest strategies that yield success.
 We use over 3,000 different specific methods and techniques with our caseload.
 And over the course of the years we have designed and directed over fifteen million individual hours of intervention.

 We’re in a unique position as an organization.
 We are international.
 We send our staff around the country and outside of the country.
 We work with children from virtually all over the world and it provides us with important data.
 First, we get to find out what people are doing to help their children, virtually everywhere.
 We work with top-of-the-line of parents in that the parents of the kids we see are parents who are assuming responsibility for their kid’s development, parents who are active participants, and parents who are out looking for what works.
 As such, we are uniquely positioned to find out what does and does not work, and if does work, for whom will it work.

 One of the difficult issues in the field of child development is that, for the most part, practitioners function autonomously.
-Whether it’s a physical therapist, a speech therapist, an occupational therapist or a psychologist, or an educator — many of them only do their specific technique and methodology with their caseload, which generally speaking, is a small caseload.
+Whether it’s a physical therapist, a speech therapist, an occupational therapist or a psychologist, or an educator—many of them only do their specific technique and methodology with their caseload, which generally speaking, is a small caseload.